RomanNahryshko/refurbish/documentation/docs/user-manual/quality-control/qc-checklist.md

 ## If anything fails
 Mark as "Fail", select needed repairs, and write clear notes.
 The system will automatically create repair jobs.

+Note: If imported Battery Health is below 92%, Battery Change may already be pre-selected for you.
+You can remove it if not needed.